 I keep wanting life to be easy, but it’s not.
 We all have to fight for our survival.
 Bacteria have to fight for survival too.
 Instead of that bacterium though fighting or consuming another bacterium, why did it want to fuck it?
 If it had a thought, I assume it would be like this….“Hey, this has never been done before, so I don’t know why I want to do this, but I am so going to create a thing to stick in this other being and inject my DNA into it.
 Sounds like fun!”
 It wasn’t a conscious thought though because they don’t have thoughts.
 It had to be some sort of instinct.

 The sex drive of bacteria is not just a biological adaptation to exchange traits to make themselves stronger and more able to adapt to the environment, but it’s also a way to repair their damaged DNA thanks to their naturally weak defenses to all sorts of toxins and threats in the environment.
 In essence, bacteria have sex to save their lives.
-Think about that reality ladies the next time a guy uses a line like it’s going to kill him if you don’t sleep with him.
-There may actually be a genetic predisposition in him to feel like that (although it’s in a slightly different way than the bacteria).
+Think about that reality ladies the next time a guy uses a line like it’s going to kill him if you don’t have sex with him.
+There may actually be a genetic predisposition in him to feel that way.